 Erika Knode Memorial Scholarships

 Students who show courage when dealing with epilepsy and seizures, a strong commitment to their education and perserverance in eliminating the obstacles epilepsy and seizures may present are welcome to apply for the Erika Knode Memorial Scholarships.
-These scholarships are funded by the Erika Knode Epilepsy Awareness Memorial Foundation and administered by The Epilepsy Foundation of Central and South Texas.
-To apply go to .
+These scholarships are funded by the Erika Knode Epilepsy Awareness Memorial Foundation.

-On May 6, 2019 at the annual Epilepsy Have A Heart Golf Tournament Luncheon at the JW Marriott San Antonio, the first three Erika Foundation Educational Scholarships were awarded to three deserving young women:
+During The Epilepsy Have A Heart Golf Tournament Luncheon at the JW Marriott San Antonio, three Erika Foundation Educational Scholarships were awarded to three deserving young women: